What Type of Clients & Problems Do You Work With?

 Also, think about it for a second -- if someone told you that they could erase all of your problems and anxieties with the snap of their fingers (and there are some who will make those kinds of claims)...well, I'll ask you this: do you think that is even possible?

-Is Holistic Therapy or Hypnotherapy Right for Me?
+Is Hypnosis or Progressive Muscle Relaxation Right for Me?

 As with most physical, mental or emotional health treatments, the only way to really learn if it will work well for you, is to try it out.
-I will say, though, that holistic, person-centered therapy, with its focus on self-actualization and personal fulfillment, is always beneficial to clients on one level or another.
+I will say that, because of its central focus on self-actualization and personal fulfillment, person-centered therapy, including hypnosis, is always beneficial to clients on one level or another.

 How Long Do Sessions Last?